 Körber unveils EVOLVE partner program

 HAMBURG, Germany, Oct.
-13, 2022 /CNW/ -- Catered to advisory, implementation, and sales partners, the program is a further step towards customer excellence worldwide
+14, 2022 /PRNewswire/ -- Catered to advisory, implementation, and sales partners, the program is a further step towards customer excellence worldwide

 Körber expands the global reach of its supply chain software solutions through exemplary partnership opportunities with EVOLVE.
 Uniquely tailored to empower players throughout the supply chain market, Körber is committed to recruiting and supporting the most respected partners in the industry.